Abasto, the huge art deco style complex in the neighborhood of the same name, is Buenos Aires largest shopping mall.

 The building was designed by José Luis Delpini, Raul Bes and Slovenian-born architect, Viktor Sulčič — the same team that constructed Buenos Aires’ most famous stadium, La Bombonera in the La Boca neighborhood.

-The new market included all the latest amenities of the era including escalators, phone lines throughout the building and a connection with the underground subway.
+The building highlights Buenos Aires’ golden age — the new market included all the latest amenities of the era including escalators, phone lines throughout the building and a connection with the underground subway.

 A 1952 fire in the building burned for various days but thanks to the sturdy old-world construction, Abasto survived the blaze and Delpini was able to reform the damaged parts.